 What Metal Does Not Rust

-What Metal Does Not Rust?
+What Metals Do Not Rust?

 “The element iron is the most abundant transition metal on Earth and has been used by mankind for over 5,000 years.
 Despite its strength, iron is prone to corrosion in the presence of water and oxygen.
 This rusting process proves costly in daily life — to the tune of about 1 percent of the value of the world’s economy”, reports Seattle PI which is a metro daily newspaper in Seattle.